ory/docs/docs/oathkeeper/api-access-rules.md

 title: API Access Rules
 ---

-ORY Oathkeeper reaches decisions to allow or deny access by applying Access Rules.
+Ory Oathkeeper reaches decisions to allow or deny access by applying Access Rules.
 Access Rules can be stored on the file system, set as an environment variable, or fetched from HTTP(s) remotes.
 These repositories can be configured in the configuration file (`oathkeeper -c ./path/to/config.yml ...`)